Akshitaa05/Akshitaa05/README.md

 - 🧠 Always curious, always learning – one tutorial at a time!
 - 🌐 Building cool projects and sharing them with the world.

-### 📚 Current Projects
-🤖 AI Chatbot: Developing a chatbot using NLP to assist with FAQs.
-[Check it out!](https://github.com/Akshitaa05/Chatbot)

 ### 🌈 Fun Facts
 - 📺 Binge-watcher – always up for a good sci-fi series.